 There are so many ways to meet others from your industry when you’re at a trade show.

 There is an unofficial “club” of trade show warriors, who meet up at the same show, every year.
 The longer you’re in the business, the more conversations you will have and the more contacts you will make.
-And that means more resources for you: from borrowing a pair of scissors to unearthing the best “hidden gem” hotel in the city.
+And that means more resources for you: from borrowing a pair of scissors, to unearthing the best “hidden gem” hotel in the city.

 Vendors, competitors, customers…when you’re standing on line for lunch, everybody is in the same boat.
 You can’t get that at a virtual show.

-Many conferences and shows have specific business networking events, often right as or before the show closes for the day.
+Many conferences and shows have specific business networking events, often right before the show closes for the day.
 Take advantage of them!
 It’s a great opportunity to relax while you meet some interesting people.